I'm Alive (Jackson Browne album)

-I'm Alive is the tenth studio album by American singer-songwriter Jackson Browne, released in 1993 (see 1993 in music).
+I'm Alive is the tenth album by American singer-songwriter Jackson Browne, released in 1993 (see 1993 in music).
 The title track, "I'm Alive", reached No. 18 on the Album Rock Tracks chart and No. 28 on the Adult Contemporary chart.
 Other singles released from the album were "Everywhere I Go" (UK No. 67) and "Sky Blue and Black".

 History

 After veering heavily towards songs of a political nature on his two previous albums, longtime fans of Browne welcomed the return on I'm Alive to his previous style of songwriting.

 The song "Too Many Angels" includes backing vocals by Jennifer Warnes, Valerie Carter, Doug Haywood, Katia Cardenal, and Ryan Browne, while the song "All Good Things" includes backing vocals by David Crosby and Don Henley.
 The song "Sky Blue and Black" was also featured in the pilot episode of American situation comedy Friends.